tomasbasham/tomasbasham.github.io/_posts/2016-05-12-netflix-and-chill.md

 Beyond confusion the guide at Netflix expects you to have a slightly more than average electronics skill set and access to a variety of devices and tools for cutting out and moulding some of the more custom parts, most notably the enclosure for both the electronics and the device as a whole.

 In this series of article you will learn the process I went through to build my own Netflix switch and the services I used to acquire 3D printed parts.
-Of course if you have access to your own 3D printer then you wont need these service.
+Of course if you have access to your own 3D printer then you wont need this service.

 ## Electronics